DThgTr/ACM-Research-coding-challenge-23S/README.md

-# Ploting stars data to support star distribution suggested by Hertzsprung-Russel Diagram
+# Ploting stars data to compare against star distribution suggested by Hertzsprung-Russel Diagram

 ### Data set and Tools
-**Dataset:** I am using the data set of stars by Deepraj Baidya (kaggle.com/deepu1109) **Tools:** Kaggle.com, Python(pandas, numpy)
+**Dataset:** I am using the data set of stars (kaggle.com/datasets/deepu1109/star-dataset) by Deepraj Baidya (kaggle.com/deepu1109)
+**Tools:** Kaggle.com, Python(pandas, numpy)

-### Goals, processes and assumptions
+### Goals and process:
-**Goal:** the goal is to demonstrate how the data set of stars may support the Herztsprung-Russell model of star distribution by contructing a Hertzsprung-Russel Diagram.
+**Goal:** the goal is to demonstrate how the data set of stars may support the star distribution suggested by Herztsprung-Russell Diagram by contructing a scatter plot of the data set's absolute magnitude, spectral class and star type columns.
-**Constructing Hertzsprung-Russel Diagram:**
+**Constructing the scatterplot:**
 1. Assumption:
 Aside from Spectral class, Absolute magnitude and Star type, other columns are not neccessary, thus they will be omitted.
-2. Constructing the diagram
+2. Constructing the scatterplot:
 Programming language: Python
 Libraries: pandas, numpy, matplotlib
 Steps: